Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

 The location page has a named-landmark breakdown with distances, the metro connectivity status, and an honest list of trade-offs (monsoon water-logging near specific junctions, peak-hour traffic on the Mysore Road choke points).
 Read that alongside this page before you commit to a site visit so your questions to the sales team are concrete rather than generic.

 The most natural buyer here is the salaried couple or young family earning a combined Rs.
 18–35 lakhs per annum, looking at a Rs.
 85 lakh–1.3 crore all-inclusive outlay for a primary home.
-For this buyer, the 2 BHK at 1,175 sqft at Rs.
-86.22 Lakhs is the anchor product — it offers the square footage of many older 2 BHKs within the city core, in a newer building with amenities, at a per-sqft rate (~Rs.
-7,340 all-inclusive) that is genuinely hard to match inside the Outer Ring Road.
-The 3 BHK Affordable at 1,595–1,695 sqft is the step-up product for growing families who want a dedicated third bedroom rather than converting a utility or study.
+For this buyer, the 2 BHK at 1,171 sqft from ₹75 Lakhs is the anchor product - it offers the square footage of many older 2 BHKs within the city core, in a newer low-rise building with 69+ amenities, at an offer rate (₹5,399 per sqft) that is genuinely hard to match inside the Outer Ring Road.
+The 3 BHK at 1,641–1,866 sqft is the step-up product for growing families who want a proper third bedroom rather than converting a utility or study.

 The second cohort is the Bengaluru-based IT professional investor - engineer or technologist with Electronic City or Global Village Tech Park as the commute destination, who wants a self-use home that doubles as a long-hold appreciation play.
 The rental yield math is worked out on the pricing page; as a rough anchor, expect gross yields in the 2.8–3.4% band for the 2 BHK, which is at the high end of what greater Bengaluru currently delivers.